 The main plaza is a wonderful place to relax and enjoy fresh organic coffee, along with a bit of shopping in the artisan shops.
 You’ll also enjoy some excellent views of a section of the nearby Tatamá National Park, which also offers great bird watching and walking tracks.

 Within a short 25 min drive, you can arrive in another coffee mountain town called Santuario.
-Providing you breathtaking views, Santuario is known as the gateway to the Tatamá National Park.
+Providing you with breathtaking views, Santuario is known as the gateway to the Tatamá National Park.

 The climate in Apía is cool-comfortable and often overcast.
 During the year, the temperature typically varies from 59°F (15°C) to 74°F (23°C)